I know, I know, Christmas is months away. Exactly half a year away, in fact. So, why are we talking about it right now?

-There’s no time to spend it frivolously, you don’t account for it in your play money, and you can’t talk yourself into using it toward some other expense.
-It’s out of sight, out of mind.
+There’s no time to spend it frivolously; you don’t account for it in your play money; and, you can’t talk yourself into using it toward some other expense.
+It’s out of sight and out of mind.

 There are three keys to making an automatic transfer like this work.

-- Set a savings goal.
-Look ahead now to the holidays, and decide how much you want to have saved by then.
+- Set a savings goal: Look ahead now to the holidays, and decide how much you want to have saved by then.
+(Check out the last section of this article to find out how!)
 Divide that amount out monthly (by 6, if you start now), and transfer that amount to your savings account each month.

 You could also earmark it in your budget if you’re a strict budgeter, or use a bank account that allows you to separate money for specific purposes within the same account if you’re not.
 (These are often referred to as sub-accounts.
 Many banks, such as USAA and Capital One 360, allow you to add a number of these for free.)

 2. Join a Christmas Club

 Another option is to join a Christmas Club.
-Some workplaces still offer these options, so see if it’s available to you.
+Some workplaces and credit unions still offer these options, so see if it’s available to you.

-Basically, they set aside a portion of each of your paychecks.
-That money either goes into an account you can access or comes to you in the form of an extra check come November or December.
-It’s a sort of forced savings that you may need to sign up for during your annual enrollment period.
+If it’s a workplace Christmas Club, your employer will set aside a portion of your paycheck each month.
+That money may go into an account you can access.
+Or it might come back to you in the form of an extra check in November or December.
+It’s a forced savings that you can sign up for during your annual enrollment period.
+But your employer may be able to add you to a Christmas Club midway through the year, so it’s worth asking.

 These accounts can operate similarly to an automated savings account.
 It’s simply a dedicated (and, ideally, free) savings account, which is funded by regular automatic transfers.